AlirezaBabaeiuky/Kalman-Filter/README.md

 The designed EKF has following RMSE as a decent metrics to assess its capability:
 RMSE for position: 1.225e-9
 RMSE for velocity: 0.1143
+---
+Some side notes about Extended Kalman Filter scrited:
+EKF assumes that there are 2 noises to be considered: Process Noise and Measurement Noise.
+Both of them are assumed to be: Gaussian (Normal) random processes.
+Meaning that the histogram of the data istribution is: a symmetric bell-curve.
+As simle Kalman filter works only for LINEAR systems, Extended Kalmna Filter is adopted to linearize the system via the Jacobians.